Interview with David Yen for Kung-Fu Kingdom

 Who do you admire most in martial arts films?

-David Yeung: Bruce Lee, my father, and for various reasons: Jackie Chan, Jet Li, Sammo Hungg (he moves so fast), Gordon Liu - a real fighter and Lau Kar Leung; one of the best fighters and a great choreographer who studied many southern martial arts styles in his time.
+David Yeung: Bruce Lee, my father, and for various reasons: Jackie Chan, Jet Li, Sammo Hung (he moves so fast), Gordon Liu - a real fighter and Lau Kar Leung; one of the best fighters and a great choreographer who studied many southern martial arts styles in his time.
 And his father was trained by a master who studied southern styles of wushu under the guidance of Wong Fei Hong.
 Tony Jaa, very flexible and stunt-oriented, incredibly flexible, would love to see him in something new (maybe a blockbuster!), but he's definitely doing something special.
 I’d also like to mention Donnie Yen, a real veteran who started with Yuen Woo Ping’s first films.
 I think there were other actors like Stallone and Steven Seagal who inspired me to work out and shape my physique in a specific way.

 Name some of the best films about kung fu and martial arts in general, in your opinion.